 Over the last few months we’ve had numerous people get in touch with us to ask whether they can use assets from GameDev Market as part of their new NFT collection and our final response to each person has been the same…

-That’s not to say assets from the store cannot be used at all by NFT projects, they can still be used within a game that is part of the project, but in terms of being used to create the NFT itself, at the moment this is a firm no.
+That’s not to say assets from the store cannot be used at all by NFT projects, they can still be used within a game that is part of the project and there may be other instances where it is ok, but in terms of being used to create the NFT itself, at the moment this is a firm no.

 While there’s multiple elements that can be broken down when looking at the decision, everything essentially relates to one of the key restrictions within our license terms that protects our asset creators;